GerritCodeReview/aws-gerrit/dual-master/README.md

 * `MASTER1_SUBDOMAIN`: Optional.
 Name of the master 1 sub domain. `gerrit-master-1-demo` by default.
 * `MASTER2_SUBDOMAIN`: Optional.
 Name of the master 2 sub domain. `gerrit-master-2-demo` by default.
 * `CLUSTER_DESIRED_CAPACITY`: Optional.
 Number of EC2 instances composing the cluster. `1` by default.
+*  GERRIT_KEY_PREFIX : Optional.
+Secrets prefix used during the [Import into AWS Secret Manager](#import-into-aws-secret-manager). gerrit_secret by default.

 ### Prerequisites